 What language is used in Kipina?

-Kipina is an English language nursery.
+Kipina is an English language preschool.
 We also offer local languages as part of the program and include additional languages based on demand.

 Will my child be able to transition into K-12?